 Browns Canyon Guided Rafting Trips

 Experience Colorado’s most popular whitewater adventure on a Browns Canyon rafting trip on the Arkansas River.
-Located just south of Buena Vista, CO, our trips take you through the heart of Browns Canyon National Monument, where you’ll navigate iconic Class III rapids like Zoom Flume and Giant Steps.
+Located just south of Buena Vista, CO, our trips take you through the heart of Browns Canyon National Monument, where you’ll navigate iconic Class III rapids like Zoom Flume, Seven Stairs, and Widow Maker.

 Framed by the stunning 14,000 foot Collegiate Peaks, this section is famous for its smooth granite corridors and splashy, family friendly waves.
-Whether you are looking for a classic half day trip or an immersive multi day expedition, Mild to Wild provides a professionally guided tour for ages 7 and up.
+Whether you are looking for a classic half day trip or an immersive multi day expedition, Mild to Wild provides a professionally guided rafting adventure for ages 7 and up.
+Browns canyon rafting trips start at $99.

 - Fun and Splashy Rapids like Zume Flume, Pin ball, and Widow Maker.